-The Department of Fire Services, in conjunction with the Divisions of Training and Fire Safety, is pleased to introduce a multilevel training program for fire prevention officers.
-The training will prepare them to receive credentials for each level of the training from the State Fire Marshal.
+The Department of Fire Services has established a multi-level training process of credentialing fire prevention officers.
+This training will prepare officers to receive credentials for each level of the training from the State Fire Marshal.

 The requirements for a fire prevention officer are ever expanding and more complicated than ever before.
 In today’s world the fire prevention officer needs to be thoroughly familiar with the fundamentals of firefighting, hazardous materials, fire protection systems, fire inspection principles, Mass General Laws (MGL), Massachusetts Fire and Building Codes, and national standards (i.e., National Fire Protection Association and International Code Family).

 The Fire Prevention Credential Program is to acknowledge the fire prevention officers committed to their professional development and is NOT a requirement to be certified as a Fire Inspector.
 It is not the intent to set standards or qualifications for an individual to hold the designation of Fire Prevention Officer but to establish credentials based on education, training and experience criteria relevant to serving as the Prevention Officer.

 The Continuing Education component is designed to encourage that new achievement is made during each consecutive 3-year period.
 This includes remaining current and active with organizations and committees and by keeping your certifications current, if they require continuing education.
 The goal is to assist the credentialed Fire Prevention Officer in maintaining a higher level of professionalism within the fire service after initial credentialing.

 INITIAL CREDENTIAL PROCESS